 If you’ve never had to hire a private investigator, you might not realize what they can and can’t do.
-PIs need to be licensed to operate, and most states require you to either have a criminal justice degree, a law enforcement background, or experience as a trainee and apprentice under a licensed investigator.
+PIs need to have a license to operate.
+Most states require a criminal justice degree, a law enforcement background, or an apprenticeship under a licensed investigator.

-Regardless of which qualifications a private investigator fulfills, there is usually also a test to establish their understanding of the legal aspects of their job.
+Regardless of qualifications, there is usually also a test to establish their understanding of the legal aspects of their job.
 Contrary to their image in movies and novels as outsiders who act on their own accord, actual private investigators provide a range of legal and investigative services for individuals and businesses.

 What Do Private Investigators Do?

 It’s common knowledge that private investigators are often hired to gather evidence in legal disputes, but these professionals can do so much more.
 Here’s a list of the most popular reasons that businesses and individuals hire a private investigator.

 Whether it’s tracking down a cheating spouse, finding a stalker, or just finding out whether someone has eyes on you, a private investigator can provide you with accurate intelligence and the professional testimony to contextualize it in court.

 Whether you’re screening someone you met online before meeting in person or checking out job candidates for sensitive positions within your organization, proper background checks take access to professional investigative resources.